Closing Prayer For Church Meeting

 Few things in life are more satisfying than praising and worshiping our God.
 Closing prayer for a church meeting is a perfect opportunity to give thanks for all that He has done in the past, and ask Him to continue working miracles in our midst.
 Leading up to prayer, invite everyone to take a few minutes to reflect on what God has done for them during the meeting.
 After prayer, offer a word of praise and encouragement to those who spoke.
 Finally, invite everyone to join together in singing hymns or pray together.
 This concludes an amazing church meeting!

-READ: Prayer For Peace In Israel
+READ: Prayer For Peace And Understanding

 Sharing from the Creed